 The Tullahoma Municipal Airport plays a vital role in the economic growth of Tullahoma and the surrounding region.
-Located less than a mile from restaurants, lodging and shopping, it operates on an airport originally constructed for the U. S. Army Air Corps.
+Located less than a mile from restaurants, lodging and shopping.
+It operates on an Airport originally constructed for the US Army Air Corps.
+During World War II, B-24 and B-25 bombers were based at the Airport.
+The Airfield was named in honor of Lt.
+William Northern who was the first Tennessee born aviator to die in the War.

-The Airport completed a $4.3 million paving project that significantly enhanced the Airport’s ability to support a wide variety of business and recreational opportunities.
+The Airport has completed over $12 million dollars in improvement projects that significantly enhanced the Airport’s ability to support a wide variety of business and recreational opportunities.
 The 5,500 foot long runway is capable of handling all types of corporate jet aircraft.
-The Airport also offers an additional 4,200 foot paved runway and a 2,700 foot long grass runway.
-A variety of VOR, GPS, NDB and SDF instrument approaches are published for both paved runways and offer the lowest GPS approach ceiling and visibility minimums in this part of Tennessee.
+The Airport also offers an additional 4,200 foot paved runway along with 2,700 foot and 2,100 foot turf runways.
+GPS instrument approaches are published for both paved runways and offer the lowest GPS approach ceiling and visibility minimums in this part of Tennessee.
 Jet-A fuel and AVGAS truck services are available.

-The Airport is home to the "world class" Beechcraft Heritage Museum complex that houses over 30 vintage, fully restored Beechcraft-built Staggerwing, Twin Beech and Bonanza aircraft, and is open to the public (see their website at www.beechcraftheritagemuseum.org for hours of operation).
-The Museum hosts an annual convention in October of each year, which attracts 75-100 aircraft and 300+ attendees, and includes a lot of flying activities by vintage as well as modern aircraft.
-In 2011, the Beechcraft Bonanza Society began hosting their annual spring fly-in at the Museum.
+The Airport is home to the “world class” Beechcraft Heritage Museum complex that houses over 38 fully restored aircraft and is open to the public.
+The Museum hosts an annual convention in October of each year, which attracts 150 plus aircraft 400 plus attendees, and includes a lot of flying activities by vintage as well as modern aircraft.
+The Museum website is www.beechcraftheritagemuseum.org for more information and operating hours.

 - Latitude – N35.22.53